 I am interested in the molecular and cellular basis of plasticity in neural circuits that regulate birdsong.
-I emphasize a comparative, evolutionary approach to this system, and combine behavioral studies in the field with laboratory techniques in neuroendocrinology, neuroanatomy, moleclular biology, and signal analysis.
+I emphasize a comparative, evolutionary approach to this system, and combine behavioral studies, neuroendocrinology, neuroanatomy, moleclular biology, and signal analysis.
 I am currently pursuing three major topics of study in the song system.
-One concerns the physiological and molecular mechanisms, and the behavioral consequences, of seasonal plasticity observed in the morphology of song regions of the brain.
-A second topic concerns the recruitment of new neurons to a song nucleus in the forebrain of adult birds, studied from the perspective of its physiological regulation and the influence of environmental factors.
-The third topic relates to the observation that neurons in song control nuclei receive input from auditory regions, and respond selectively to the presentation of conspecific song.
-I am investigating the role of song nuclei in the behavioral recognition of conspecific song in the contexts of mate choice and territorial defense.
+One concerns the physiological and molecular mechanisms, and the behavioral consequences, of seasonal plasticity observed in the morphology, electrophysiology, and gene expression patterns of song regions of the brain.
+A second topic concerns the recruitment of new neurons to a song nucleus in the cortex of adult birds, studied from the perspective of its physiological regulation and the influence of environmental factors.
+The third topic relates to the role that kinase signaling cascades play in mediating the neuroprotective effects that steroid hormones have on the song control circuits.

 Copyright © 2003-2013 Molecular & Cellular Biology Program, University of Washington